 This company really celebrates Mother’s Day

-Jewelry retailer Kendra Scott will celebrate Mother’s Day this year with a corporate holiday for its corporate office and distribution center staff and with holiday pay and free lunch for its retail workers.
+Jewelry retailer Kendra Scott will celebrate Mother’s Day this year with a company holiday and holiday pay for retail workers.

 Jewelry retailer Kendra Scott will celebrate Mother’s Day beyond holiday-themed gifts for customers, with a company holiday and holiday pay for retail workers.